Why being cited by ChatGPT changes the B2B game

 The llms.txt standard, proposed by Answer.AI in September 2024, became dominant in less than twelve months.
 Anthropic, Vercel, Mintlify, Cloudflare and hundreds of tech brands have deployed it.
 It's a Markdown file placed at the site root that summarises your value proposition, canonical pages and identity signals — under 4,000 tokens, so any LLM can read it in one pass.

-Our field feedback across 22 rollouts: the effect on citation rate is visible in 3 to 6 weeks, especially with Perplexity and Claude, which consult the file first.
+In our field experience, the effect on citation rate typically becomes visible within a few weeks of deployment, especially with Perplexity and Claude, which consult the file readily.
 Details in [llms.txt: the complete guide](/ressources/llms-txt-guide-complet).

 Step 4 — Citable content: 5 writing rules